ntvy95/TCPDNet/README.md

 - Pytorch 1.8.0.
 - CUDA 11.0.
 In case you run into troubles of setting up the appropriate CUDA toolkit version, please refer to [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker).
 - GPU 6GB at minimum.
 A high GFLOPS for FP32 operations is preferred as our network parameters are stored in 32-bit format.
+- You can consider to run the training code on [Google Colab](https://colab.research.google.com/) where you can access Nvidia T4 at free tier or Nvidia V100 / A100 at 10 USD per month [[ref](https://colab.research.google.com/notebooks/pro.ipynb)].

 ## Environment setup